-TCCPD tracks and monitors lost and found items via Police Department's Handling of Found Property Policy and Procedure.
+TCCPD tracks and monitors lost and found items via the Police Department's Handling of Found Property Policy and Procedure.
 If the TCCPD's Investigator is unable to locate the owner, all lost and found items held over six months is disposed of per Oklahoma Statutes.
+22 O.S. § 1325.